 - Put all the ingredients for the marinade into a food processor and blitz until near smooth.

-- Allow to roast for 20 minutes.
+- Place in the oven to roast for 20 minutes.